open-numbers/ddf--gapminder--systema_globalis/etl/recipes/README.md

 can set below path:

 - `ddf_dir`: the directory that contains all ddf csv repos.
-Must set this variable in the main recipe.
+Must set this variable in the main recipe to run with chef.
 - `recipes_dir`: the directory contains all recipes to include.
 Must set this variable if we have `include` section.
 - `dictionary_dir`: the directory contains all translation files.
 Must set this